 VMAX VPG12C-50Li Lithium-ion 50AH 12V U1 Battery

-VMAX may have a reputation for making some of the best AGM batteries, yet the company is not resting on its laurels, producing a new line of batteries utilizing lithium-ion technology.
+VMAX may have a reputation for making some of the best AGM trolling motor batteries, yet the company is not resting on its laurels, producing a new line of batteries utilizing lithium-ion technology.
 The result is the VPG12C-50Li – one of the most advanced trolling motor batteries that money can buy.

-A 12V 50Ah battery, this is designed for use with trolling motors with up to 60lbs of thrust, offering deep cycling charge that lasts for several hours.
+A 12V 50Ah battery, this one is designed for use with trolling motors with up to 60lbs of thrust, offering deep cycling charge that lasts for several hours.
 Better still, because the VPG12C-50Li is a lithium-ion battery it offers some of the fastest recharge times and unrivaled longevity – expect this to last anywhere up to ten years with proper care.